faerietree/shell__blendercam_convenience_script/README.md

 ### Unpack into blender-source or create a symbolic link:
-Note: Adapt blender version to the one you donwloaded and remove rc1 if you're not using a release candidate.
+Note: Adapt blender version to the one you downloaded / copied.

     cd
-    ln -s $HOME/blender-2.73-rc1-linux-glibc211-x86_64/2.73 blender-source
+    ln -s ~/blender-2.73-linux-glibc211-x86_64/2.73 ~/blendercam

 Usage:
 ---

 * Make script executable (required only once):

-        chmod +x ~/blendercam/buildblendercam_on_linux.sh
+        chmod +x /path/to/buildblendercam_on_linux.sh

 * Launch this convenience script: